About Author

 BIOGRAPHY

 I've been writing since I was old enough to hold a pencil.
 I earned a physics degree at the age of 39 with six kids at home after which I worked for NASA's Johnson Space Center for over 20 years.
-Upon retiring in 2009 I devoted full-time to finishing and publishing my Teen science fiction Star Trails Tetralogy series.
-I am currently working on a conspiracy thriller trilogy "The Curse of Dead Horse Canyon."
-I live in the Texas Hill Country with a Bengal princess and a sassy tuxedo.
+Upon retiring in 2009 I devoted full-time to finishing and publishing my Teen science fiction Star Trails Tetralogy series directed at STEM students who want some science with their science fiction.
+I've recently completed a conspiracy thriller trilogy "The Curse of Dead Horse Canyon," with my Northern Cheyenne coauthor, Pete Risingsun.
+So far the three books have received a collective total of...
+13 awards.
+I live in an 1898 farmhouse in the Finger Lakes Region of New York State with two spoiled furbabies. read more

 Marcha Fox's Books